cherryWood55/Object-Oriented-Programming/README.md

 # Object

 It is a basic unit of Object Oriented Programming and represents the real life entities.
-A typical Java program creates many objects, which as you know, interact by invoking methods
+A typical Java program creates many objects, which as you know, interact by invoking methods.

 # Methods

 A method is a collection of statements that perform some specific task and return the result to the caller.
 A method can perform some specific task without returning anything.
-Methods allow us to reuse the code without retyping the code
+Methods allow us to reuse the code without retyping the code.